programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 To start the interface navigate to `tomcat-9\bin\` by typing `cd .\tomcat-9\bin`.
 From here, you can start the first part of the application by typing `startup.bat` and pressing Enter.
 This might open another CLI.
 It is important that you let this window stay open.

 To start the search engine in the application, you need to navigate back to the outer level of the bundle directory.
 When you are inside the `tomcat-9\bin` directory, this can be achieved by typing `cd ../..`.
 This command moves you up two levels, and you can now move into the `solr-9\bin\` directory.
 This is done by typing `cd solr-9\bin\`.
 From here, you can type `solr.cmd start -c` to start the search engine of the application.

+There are also commands for closing both parts of the system, they are `shutdown.bat` and `solr stop` when you are located in their individual directories.
+If you restart your computer or run any of the shutdown commands, you will need to run the start up commands again.

 Now you have SolrWayback running.
 To verify that it runs, you can access the application in your web browser by entering the URL: http://localhost:8080/solrwayback/.
 Here you should see the front page of the application, which looks like this.
 When accessing the application by URL it is important to remember to type in the full address: